-Students entering the Juris Doctor (J.D.) program in the 2024-2025 Academic School Year must satisfactorily complete 84 units, including 2 elective units, and all other J.D. program requirements to be awarded a J.D.
+Students entering the Juris Doctor (J.D.) program in the 2025-2026 Academic School Year must satisfactorily complete 84 units, including 2 elective units, and all other J.D. program requirements to be awarded a J.D.

-3.2 Classroom Hours Requirement
+3.2 Timeframe for Completion and Engagement Hours Requirement